-If a formal complaint is filed, investigations of misconduct will first be conducted by the appropriate FSU department.
+If a formal complaint is filed, investigations of misconduct will be conducted.
 Depending upon the preferences of the parties, there may also be a hearing.

-The investigators and hearing panelists receive at least an annual training on issues related to such misconduct.
+The investigators and hearing panelists receive at least an annual training on issues related to Prohibited Sexual Conduct and Stalking.
 They also receive training on how to conduct investigations or hearings in a fair and equitable manner that both protects the safety of those involved and promotes accountability.